 Nikon Nikkor 24mm f/1.4 I don't use it much.

 Nikon 50mm f/1.4 Uh, look at that.
 I have one of those.
 I can't remember the last time I used it.
-Cheap enough to have if a lens breaks.
+It's cheap enough to have if a lens breaks.

 Nikon Nikkor 85mm f/1.4 Do I have to say anything?
 One of my favorite portrait lenses.